Curriculum

 40 semester hours

-EDUC 350Child Psychology and Development4
+EDUC 350Child Psychology and Development (Must be taken in residency)4

 EDUC 354PEarly Childhood Observation and Assessment Practicum4

-EDUC 452Parenting Theory in Cultural Contexts (Must be taken in residency)4
+EDUC 452Parenting Theory in Cultural Contexts4

 EDUC 454PEarly Childhood Student Teaching (Must be taken in residency)4